AnhDuc2000/test-jenkins/code/license/README.md

 ## Troubleshooting

 * If response code is HTTP 403, it's possible the account is locked out.
 Authenticate using the password to make sure the user is not being challenged for a CAPTCHA.
-* If response code is HTTP 401, the user may not have the proper gruop permissions to login.
+* If response code is HTTP 401, the user may not have the proper group permissions to login.
 Validate the user's group assignments.

 ## Reference